“A delight and a regional treasure!”– Classical Voice of NC

 2011 Keowee Chamber Music began producing under a new name, Pan Harmonia.

-In June, Pan Harmonia produced its 11th and final summer festival (Read 11 Festival Archive) and a week-long workshop for adult amateur musicians, Asheville Chamber Music Retreat was created.
+In June, Pan Harmonia produced its 11th and final summer festival (Listen to a broadcast on WDAV of FESTIVAL 2008) and a week-long workshop for adult amateur musicians, Asheville Chamber Music Retreat was created.

 2012 Pan Harmonia launches 2nd Sunday @ 5, monthly series in collaboration with the Altamont Theatre in downtown Asheville and Shining Light Project, bringing free programs of live music to underserved people in our community including those in nursing homes, homeless shelters, prisons and other such facilities.